The 5 Best Dog Food For Golden Retrievers

 All of the foods suggested here have been producing good results in dogs that have had their taurine levels tested and had echocardiograms done for dilated cardiomyopathy.

-They are made by larger companies that have veterinary nutritionists on staff and which do rigorous quality control.
+They are made by larger companies that have veterinary nutritionists on staff and do rigorous quality control.

 These foods are grain-inclusive.